 How Accident Reconstruction Video Experts Recreate Driver Vision in Court?

 Accident cases can feel messy, and simple reports don’t always help juries understand what really happened.
 That’s where visuals step in.
-An accident reconstruction video expert takes technical crash data and turns it into clear, driver ’s-eye video so courts can see events as they likely occurred.
+An accident reconstruction video expert takes technical crash data and turns it into clear, driver ’s-eye video so courts can see events as they actually occurred.

 Why Words Alone Don’t Work in Court?